 Council is an ancient, cross-cultural practice which gathers people in a circle to witness each other’s stories and human experiences.
 Rooted in authentic speaking and listening, the practice, as Center for Council reveals, “fosters recognition of a shared humanity and interconnectedness [and] enables individuals to give voice to their stories, develop mutual respect, cultivate a compassionate response to anger, defensiveness, and violence, as well as strengthen emotional health and resilience.”
 Center for Council works with a diverse populations in diverse contexts.
 Council has been implemented in prisons, schools, hospitals, businesses, community centers, and non-profit organizations.

 To experience this “compassion-based” practice for yourself, you may participate in one of their many public offerings.
 Currently, Center for Council is facilitating Social Connection Councils on upcoming Tuesdays, Thursdays, Saturdays, and Sundays.

 In our hour and a half together, Jared and I discussed building compassionate communities, the importance of witnessing suffering, humanity’s interconnectedness, and making space for what is resonant to arise.

-Where you grew up and what was the landscape of your childhood like?
+Where did you grow up and what was the landscape of your childhood like?

 My New York underpinning, undergirding, colored a lot of my childhood and how I understood myself and what I was to do in the world.
 New York, in the ’70s and the ’80s, was a place of such intimacy and proximity.
 You couldn’t help but rub up against folks.
 The visceral experience of being pushed together forced a kind of intimacy with humanity, including enormous suffering, including joy and overwhelm and confusion.
 It affected me.
 It affected each of us.
 We had to make decisions about how much we were going to allow it all to penetrate.
 Some people run out of New York quickly; some people find a way to persevere.